 Present - 2010's

-Membership reached an all-time high of 5,219 members in the first quarter of 2018 and dues for medical students and residents were waived (effective January 2019).
+Membership reached an all-time high of 5,239 members at the end of 2018 and dues for medical students and residents were waived (effective January 2019).

-AAHPM was awarded a $125,000 grant from the Hearst Foundations to support a scholarship program for AHAPM physician members to participate in leadership development activities and additional funding form the YC Ho/Helena and Michael Chiang foundation to support a hospice and palliative medicine fellowship program with a pediatric track.
+- a $125,000 grant from the Hearst Foundations to support a scholarship program for AAHPM physician members to participate in leadership development activities; with partners CAPC, GPCQA, NPCRC and PCQN

-Despite a Nor’easter storm that shut down Boston the day before the Annual Assembly, more than 3,000 people attended the meeting for education, connection, reflection and fun, while 400 people attended the Pedi-Innovate Course and Intensive Board Review Course in August to learn about the latest advances and innovations in caring for children with serious illness and their families and preparing for the HPM certification examination.
+Despite a Nor’easter storm that shut down Boston the day before the Annual Assembly, more than 3,000 people attended the meeting for education, connection, reflection and fun, while 400 people attended the Pedi-Innovate Course and Intensive Board Review Course in August to learn about the latest advances and innovations in caring for children with serious illness and their families and prepare for the HPM certification examination.

 AAHPM endorsed the National Consensus Project’s Clinical Practice Guidelines for Quality Palliative Care, 4th edition.